 How many MRI and CT scanners are there within the health system?

-There are three 1.5T MRI machines across South Shore Health; one at South Shore Hospital, one at The Center for Orthopedics, Spine, and Sports Medicine (2 Pond Park) in Hingham and another at the Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital.
+There are three 1.5T MRI machines across South Shore Health; one at South Shore Hospital, one at The Center for Orthopedics, Spine, and Sports Medicine (2 Pond Park) in Hingham and another at the Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Health.

 South Shore Health has four CT scanners, one at The Center for Orthopedics, Spine, and Sports Medicine and three at the hospital – including the new, advanced GE Ascend CT scanner.